-1. A student participating in Distance Learning coursework is eligible to receive TEG payment, if all other eligibility criteria are met, including Enrollment as a Full-Time student at an Eligible Postsecondary Institution.
+1. A student participating in Distance Learning coursework is eligible to receive TEG payment, if all other eligibility criteria are met.

 606.3.
 Study Away Coursework.

 1. A student Enrolled in a Matriculated status at an Eligible Postsecondary Institution, who meets all other TEG eligibility requirements, may qualify for TEG payment while participating in a Study Away program.